-is essentially a molecule-based scaffold called the extracellular matrix (ECM).
+It is becoming increasingly clear that cells react to the mechanical properties of their immediate microenvironment, which is essentially a molecule-based scaffold called the extracellular matrix (ECM).
 A greater emphasis is now being placed on how ECM properties, such as its stiffness, shape, and curvature, can influence fundamental cellular behaviours; in particular the ability of a cell to grow, proliferate, adopt specialized functions and move around.

 In many cases, researchers are able to see a story emerge, where a cell becomes aware of its surroundings, and responds in a particular way.
-In many of these stories however, we can only see the start and end of a highly complex series of events: the intermediate molecular events that connect the mechanical signals to the cellular response remain
+In many of these stories however, we can only see the start and end of a highly complex series of events: the intermediate molecular events that connect the mechanical signals to the cellular response remain largely unclear.

-Unraveling the molecular story that unfolds when a cell responds to one ECM property - its stiffness - was the focus of a study led by MBI Director Prof. Michael Sheetz and Postdoctoral Fellow Naotaka
+Unraveling the molecular story that unfolds when a cell responds to one ECM property - its stiffness - was the focus of a study led by MBI Director Prof. Michael Sheetz and Postdoctoral Fellow Naotaka Nakazawa.